bmanTM/doogle/README.md

 The site lives on http://localhost:3011/ and api on http://localhost:3011/api/

 ### Testing library
 I use mocha for running test.js.
-You'll need to install this and then run the test script specifically through mocha.
+You'll need to install this module and then run the test script specifically through mocha.
 ```sh
 npm install mocha -g